Boiler Repair Guide

 A power flush of the system is a complicated process and depending on the size of the property and the condition of the system, it can take between 6-8 hours to complete.

 Work to fit a new boiler needs Building Regulations approval, and this is typically done by an installer who can self-certify their work.
-The installation must follow the guidelines in Approved Document J of the Building Regulations for safety and energy efficiency compliance.
+The installation must follow the guidelines in Approved Document J of the Building Regulations for safety compliance.
 The cost of meeting Building Regulations should be included in the fee that you pay to the installer.

 Boiler repairs do not typically require Planning Permission, although if a new flue needs to be fitted to a listed building or property in a conservation or other designated area, it is advisable to check with your local authority first.